pronique/CakePHP-ProUtils-Plugin/readme.md

 I plan to add the following features to Revisionable in the near future.

-* Finder methods
+* Finder method(s) for getting at the revisions data
+* Rollback method(s) to revert current record to an older revision
+* Diff method(s) to compare revisions
-* Revision limit, keep x number of past revisions
+* Revision limit, keep x number of past revisions, keep revisions less than x days old
-* The option to only copy certain columns in revisions
+* Save fields, the option to only copy certain columns into revisions
+* Trigger fields, only make a revision if certain fields are changed
 * CakePHP 2.1 event dispatchers so that other plugins can hook this Behavior

 ## Libraries ##